Microflash/rehype-starry-night/README.md

 ## When should I use this?

 This project is useful if you want to use the syntax highlighting powered by VS Code's syntax highlighter engine, and themes similar to GitHub.
 It is also useful if you want to build your own syntax highlighting themes based on [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
-You can enable additional features through plugins using [Plugin API](#plugin-api); they are all opt-in based on your specific need.
+You can enable additional features through plugins using [Plugin API](#plugin-api) based on your specific need; they are all opt-in.

 ## Install